cucumber-attic/website/apps/dynamic/views/events/bdd-kickstart-stockholm-16.md

  - A complimentary Cucumber School licence (our interactive online training)

 <p class="text-center">
-    <a class="btn-brand-blue" href="https://ti.to/cucumber/bdd-kickstart-stockholm">Pledge your ticket!</a>
+    <a class="btn-brand-blue" href="https://ti.to/cucumber/bdd-kickstart-stockholm">Pledge to buy your ticket!</a>
 </p>

 ## Day 1 - BDD Fundamentals